Academic Honors and Class Rank Procedures

 - The Dean's List for semesters 1 through 4 recognizes medical students whose weighted averages make up the highest 10 percent of each class enrolled in the college.
 Numeric course grades, based on a 100% scale, will be used to determine the top 10% of the class.

 - For semesters 1 through 4, numeric course grades will be represented as a percent of the total points achieved within a course and will be converted to an Honors (H), Pass (P), or Fail (F) grade.
 Some courses such as Medical Practice and its Rural Medicine equivalent will be a Pass/Fail course.
-Honors will be assigned to the top 10% of students in the class.
+Honors will be determined for each course by setting an Honors Achievement score at 91%.
+If 15% of the class does not achieve honors in a particular course, then the Honors Achievement score will be lowered to include the top 15% of the class.
 The Pass/Fail determination for each course will be determined following course completion by applying The Objective Borderline Method (OBM) in determining a pass/fail cut-off score for borderline scores.
 Borderline grades, unless otherwise stated in a course syllabus and approved by the Associate Dean for Academic Affairs, will be considered to be 67 through and including 77.
 Utilizing this borderline group range any score below a 67 is automatically considered a Fail and any grade of 78 and higher is automatically considered a Pass.
 If upon application of the OBM, the Associate Dean for Academic Affairs, the Curriculum Director, and the Course Director all agree that a variance to this cut-score needs to be considered, then they shall meet as a committee along with an additional faculty voting member of the curriculum committee and identify a new cut score.
 For Semesters 5 through 8, clinical rotation grades are recorded as Pass/Fail per criteria outlined in clerkship syllabi (for students with expected graduation prior to 2020, please refer to the catalog for year admitted for grades).

 - The distinction of President's Scholar is awarded to graduating seniors who have been named to the Dean's List for every semester of enrollment during years 1 and 2 at the Texas College of Osteopathic Medicine (TCOM).